jjfiles/Docs/MC/Install.md

 ![quest chapters](./images/quest_chapters.jpg)

 4. You can set a home teleport location by typing `/sethome` in game.
 Then at any point you may type `/home` to be transported home instantly.

+5. Lower end machines may have trouble running this many mods.
+Consider playing around in Settings > Video Settings.
+There are also a few shaderpacks included, both for beauty and performance. `PotatoShaders` and `MakeUp-UltraFast` can help performance substantially at the cost of some looks.
+Located under Settings > Video Settings > Iris > PotatoShaders_v1 or MakeUp-UltraFast-9.3.